Skills gap analysis: Definition, Steps and Benefits Skills gap analysis

 • You can also conduct employee mentorship programs and have the transfer skills and knowledge.

-• Involve employees in the conferences and seminars to let them know about the trends and requirements that are discussed.
+• Involve employees in conferences and seminars to let them know about the trends and requirements that are discussed.

 • For the recruitment process, use skill assessments to filter out the candidates how are fit for your organization.